Do children believe in souls?

 Depending on how you define it, the Mozart effect either doesn’t exist, or is a weak phenomenon with an extremely misleading name.
 But studies do hint that music can make us feel more alert and focused, giving us a brief cognitive boost.
 It may also deliver health perks.

-When do babies say their first word?
+When do babies speak their first words?
+It varies!

 baby and toddler siblings